diegomarquez/game-builder/README.md

 - Do a simple game and get this over with for fucks sake!

 - Annoying tasks
+    - Rename delegate.js to broadcaster.js
     - Test garbage collection
         - Test delegate.js destroy method properly
     - Links to explanations of known errors, like requireJS
-    - Rename delegate.js to broadcaster.js
+        - Single page in the website

 ### [This is the prototype game][tirador] which spurred the creation of this project.